JobService/job-service/job-service/docs/caf-templates/developer_docs/implementation_guide.md

 For each release of your service the latest documentation should be published to gh-pages making it accessible to visitors of your documentation web site.

 During the release process `grunt publish` will update the template files to the latest version, build your documentation and push it into your repositories gh-pages branch.
 Before publishing new documentation your build job must preserve the previous version of the documentation in a folder within gh-pages named vMajor.Minor.Patch, where Major Minor and Patch are placed with the previous versions numbers.

+GitHub will automatically assign your documentation site a pages.github.hpe.com/caf/repository-name domain once a gh-pages branch is created.

 Before publishing documentation ensure that the site has been configured correctly.
 A configuration file called `_config.yml` will need to have the `baseurl` property set correctly.
 It should be set to the url your GitHub pages site will be located at, eg: